The Sponge Who Could Fly: Production

 "The Sponge Who Could Fly" was written by Paul Tibbitt, Kent Osborne and Merriwether Williams, with Andrew Overtoom and Tom Yasumi serving as animation directors.
 Tibbitt and Osborne also functioned as storyboard directors, and Carson Kugler, Caleb Meurer and William Reiss served as storyboard artists.
 Derek Drymon served as creative director.
 The episode originally aired on Nickelodeon in the United States on March 21, 2003, with a TV-Y parental rating.
-"The Sponge Who Could Fly" was one of the few episodes of the third season that aired during the production of the series' 2004 feature film.
-In 2002, series creator Stephen Hillenburg, with his crew, halted production of the show to work on the film, resulting in few airings of new episodes.
+"The Sponge Who Could Fly" was one of the few episodes of the third season that aired during the production of the series' 2004 feature film, while production on the series itself was halted in 2002.
+This resulted in few airings of new episodes.
 Nickelodeon announced nine "as-yet-unaired" episodes would be shown.
 During the break in TV production, "The Sponge Who Could Fly" first aired during a two-hour "Sponge"-a-thon, while the other eight were broadcast subsequently.

 Mark O'Hare directed and animated the walk cycles in the beginning of the episode.
-The cycle originated when supervising producer at the time Derek Drymon called O'Hare.
-O'Hare said "Derek would call me out of the blue for freelance, and it was tough to know the context of stuff."
-He remembered the crew gave him a "bad" synthesizer song, and he was told to do "some kind of weird walk to it."
-He said "I animated this bizarre SpongeBob walk and turned it in, and that was that."
+The cycle originated when supervising producer at the time Derek Drymon approached O'Hare for a freelance job on the show.
+He remembered the crew gave him a "bad" synthesizer song, and he was told to do "some kind of weird walk to it".
 Eventually, Drymon saw the cycle and referred to it as "The Lost Episode" walk.
-O'Hare had no idea what Drymon was talking about until he learned it was already used in an episode.
-O'Hare said "so I just figured that it ended up on the cutting room floor, like a lot of stuff you end up doing in animation.
-I had no idea that he was referring to the actual name of the show ['The Lost Episode']."
-The live action scenes were directed by Mark Osborne (brother of the episode's storyboard director Kent Osborne), and were hosted by Tom Kenny in character as Patchy the Pirate, the president of the fictional SpongeBob SquarePants fan club.
+O'Hare, who initially believed that the scene he animated "ended up in the cutting room floor" based on Drymon's description, eventually realized that "The Lost Episode" was the actual name of the episode.
+The live action scenes were directed by Mark Osborne, and were hosted by Tom Kenny in character as Patchy the Pirate, the president of the fictional SpongeBob SquarePants fan club.

 "The Sponge Who Could Fly" was released on a VHS tape of the same name on March 4, 2003.
 "The Sponge Who Could Fly" was released on the DVD compilation titled SpongeBob SquarePants: Lost at Sea also on March 4, 2003.
 The episode was also included in the SpongeBob SquarePants: The Complete 3rd Season DVD on September 27, 2005.
 On September 22, 2009, "The Sponge Who Could Fly" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.